The Safest and Most Dangerous Places in Financial District, San Francisco, CA: Crime Maps and Statistics

 Is Financial District, San Francisco, CA Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US neighborhood.
-Financial District ranks in the 1st percentile for safety, meaning it is safer than 1% of neighborhoods but less safe than 99%.
-This analysis applies only to Financial District's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Financial District's combined rate is much higher than the norm.
+Financial District sits in the 1st percentile, ahead of 1% of neighborhoods and behind 99%.
+The grade covers only Financial District's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Financial District is 182.6 per 1,000 residents in the typical year.
-Financial District Residents generally consider the north part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Financial District varies by area - ranging from 1 in 3 in the west areas to 1 in 10 in the north.
+The overall crime rate in Financial District is 182.6 per 1,000 residents in a typical year.
+Residents generally consider the north part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 3 in the west areas to 1 in 10 in the north.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Financial District, San Francisco, CA see the most incidents - about 520 per year.
-In contrast, the central part of the neighborhood has the fewest, with approximately 56 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Financial District, San Francisco, CA report the most crime, about 520 cases per year.
+The central part reports the fewest, around 56 per year.

 The Cost of Crime™ in Financial District, San Francisco, CA

-The total projected cost of crime in Financial District for 2025 is $23,827,869.
-This translates to approximately $2,119 per resident and $3,809 per household.
-On average, crime-related costs account for 1.6% of the median household income in Financial District.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Financial District for 2025 is $23,827,869, about $2,119 per resident and $3,809 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.9%